manan3349/Python/README.md

 ### Types of Interpreters:
 - We have 2 Methods to run a program or do tasks:
 - (a): By writing the code offline like notepad and other softwares like anaconda,etc and running the code
+- (b): By IDE that is Integrated development environment.
+- The good thing about IDE is whatever code you write,it will save and same time you can run it like a live interpreter. and some more facilities like create and manage the files.
+- There were lots of IDE's available like: Spyder,eclipse,pycharm,Jupyter.
+- We were gonna use Jupyter.
+#### Setting up IDE
+- To install : `pip install jupyter`. in your cmd.
+- To launch : `jupyter  notebook`. ; this will open your jupyter notebook in your browser where we can write and run and save the code.
+- Click on `new` and then `python3` to open your new notebook.
+- This will run like a live interpreter same as REPL.
+- The box there where you write your code is known as `cell` and we can run one cell at a time.
+- To run your code use `shift+enter`, this will run your code and automatic go to next cell.
+- To delete the cell use: `Esc+dd` to delete.
+- Similarly for more keyboard shortcuts use `H`.

-- (b): Or we can do this by online interpreters present such as CMD But they can directly run th o/p.
+- (c): Or we can do this by online interpreters present such as CMD But they can directly run the o/p.
 Eg: like if do x=5 and enter then the value is assigned to x there in online interpreters.
 - Online interpreters are also called as Live interpreters.
 - Examples are in CMD if we run python and can do anything there then that thing is done live(hand to hand).